hereish and nowish (Oh my silly, silly, silly mind!)

 hereish and nowish is a critique of the spatio-temporal and gendered division of reproductive and productive activities, due to which many weavers felt their physical and creative integrity to be under threat.
 In Switzerland, textile cottage industries persisted until the 19th century, when looms were mechanized as part of industrialization and the work was subsequently transferred to the factories.
 The strict separation of disciplined spaces, times, and work was perceived by many weavers as akin to amputation.

-Trailer for hereish and nowish, 2017.
-Video: Gabriel Studerus
+Documentation hereish and nowish, 2017.
+Camera: Gabriel Studerus

 Performance view hereish and nowish, 2017.
 Photo: Esther Nora Mathis